Simoncarbo/Ultras-Sound-Nerve-Segmentation---Kaggle/README.md

-# My first deeplearning project
+# My first deep learning project

 This project was built for the Kaggle Ultrasound Nerve Segmentation competition.
 Basic information about data and context can be found on their website: https://www.kaggle.com/c/ultrasound-nerve-segmentation.